Spains Most Popular Tapas Dishes

 Albondigas Spanish meatballs that come with a wide range of dishes at tapas bars.
 Pick up the saucy meatballs — made with pork, beef, or a mixture of both — and pop them into your mouth with toothpicks for a succulent bite.

 Zamburiñas Galician scallops that are cooked in a tomato sauce and elaborated with olive oil.
-The scallops themselves are firm and take on the flavor of the tomato broth.
+The scallops themselves are firm and take on the flavour of the tomato broth.

-Queso con membrillo is a sweet and savory tapa made using manchego cheese layered with a paste of quince, vanilla, lemon, and sugar.
+Queso con membrillo is a sweet and savoury tapa made using manchego cheese layered with a paste of quince, vanilla, lemon, and sugar.

 Chorizo al vino is made by slowly cooking smoky chorizo sausage in red wine.

 Calamares a la romana are battered and fried squid rings.